 Owing to the high availability and load-balancing capabilities, clustered databases are often the preferred backend in many mission-critical IT infrastructures delivering key end-user services.
 This is why, the non-availability of a clustered database to an application, or a tablespace contention experienced by the clustered database, or an unusually high locking activity on the database, may cause the dependent end-user services to suffer.
 To avoid this, the Oracle RAC database should be continuously monitored.
-For this purpose, the eG Enterprise provides a specialized monitoring model, which is explained in the upcoming topics.
+For this purpose, the eG Enterprise provides a specialized monitoring model.

-Administering the the eG Manager to monitor an Oracle Cluster
+Chapter 2: Administering the eG Manager to Monitor an Oracle Cluster